Protests in Shanghai and Beijing as anger over China's COVID curbs mounts | Health

 Protests in Shanghai and Beijing as anger over China's COVID curbs mounts

+Crowds of demonstrators in Shanghai shouted and held up blank sheets of papers early on Sunday evening, as protests flared in China against heavy COVID-19 curbs following a deadly fire in the country's far west sparked widespread anger.

-Protests in China against heavy COVID-19 curbs spread to Shanghai on Sunday, with demonstrators also gathering at one of Beijing's most prestigious universities after a deadly fire in the country's far west sparked widespread anger.
-The wave of civil disobedience, which has included protests in Urumqi where the fire occurred as well as elsewhere in Beijing and in other cities, has reached unprecedented levels in mainland China since Xi Jinping assumed power a decade ago.
+Crowds of demonstrators in Shanghai shouted and held up blank sheets of papers early on Sunday evening, as protests flared in China against heavy COVID-19 curbs following a deadly fire in the country's far west sparked widespread anger.
+The wave of civil disobedience, which has included protests in cities including Beijing and Urumqi, where the fire occurred, is unprecedented in mainland China since Xi Jinping assumed power a decade ago.

-At another point, a large group began shouting, "Down with the Chinese Communist Party, down with Xi Jinping", according to witnesses and videos, in a rare public protest against the country's leadership.
-The police tried at times to break up the crowd.
+Later, a large group chanted "Down with the Chinese Communist Party, down with Xi Jinping", according to witnesses and videos, in a rare public protest against the country's leadership.
+Reuters could not independently verify the footage.

+Later on Sunday, police kept a heavy presence on Wulumuqi Road and cordoned off surrounding streets, making an arrest that triggered protests from onlookers, according to unverified videos seen by Reuters.
+By evening, hundreds of people had gathered again near one of the cordons, some holding blank sheets of paper.

+"I am here because of the fire accident in Urumqi.
+I am here for freedom.
+Winter is coming.
+We need our freedom," one protestor told Reuters.
+At Beijing's prestigious Tsinghua University, dozens of people held a peaceful protest against COVID restrictions during which they sang the national anthem, according to images and videos posted on social media.

-China has stuck with Xi's signature zero-COVID policy even while much of the world tries to coexist with the coronavirus.
+China has stuck with Xi's signature zero-COVID policy even as much of the world has lifted most restrictions.
 While low by global standards, China's cases have hit record highs for days, with nearly 40,000 new infections on Saturday.
 China defends the policy as life-saving and necessary to prevent overwhelming the healthcare system.
-Officials have vowed to continue with it despite the growing public pushback and its mounting toll on the world's second-biggest economy.
+Officials have vowed to continue with it despite the growing public pushback and its mounting economic toll.

+China's economy suffered a broad slowdown in October as factory output grew more slowly than expected and retail sales fell for the first time in five months, underscoring faltering demand at home and abroad.
+Adding to a raft of weak data in recent days, China reported on Sunday that industrial firms saw overall profits fall further in the January-October period, with 22 of China's 41 major industrial sectors showing a decline.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)